Agramm18/Patient_Management_System_v.05/docs/project_info/CURRENT_STATUS.md

 - No `logback.xml` exists, so Logback uses its default configuration.
 - Some declared `LogType` values are not handled by the current `LogManager.log` switch and therefore produce no output.
 - `AUTH_DEBUG` does not break before `CONFIG_WARN`, so debug logging falls through into the config warning branch.
+- `ACCESS` and `systemLogger` are declared but not used by the current switch.

 ## Current Limitations

 - Menu routing exists only for active menu-enabled local admin and admin users.
+- Only the first admin service action is connected, and it only lists access-request rows.
-- Admin and local-admin menu actions are not implemented.
+- Local-admin service actions are not implemented.
 - Patient-management product features are not implemented.
 - Registration correction can continue without reconfirmation or password creation.
 - Registration does not perform explicit username or email uniqueness checks before insert.
-- Admin starter-account creation reads a different password key than environment validation.
 - Failed-login threshold counting excludes the current attempt.
 - Recovery selection is not strictly limited to system accounts.
 - Access requests store default job and role values.
 - No admin approval or rejection workflow exists.
+- Current access-request listing is not filtered by pending status.
+- `BootConfigService` still assumes `CurrentSession.getCurrentUser()` is non-null after authentication returns.
 - Logging migration is incomplete.
 - Repository error handling and return values are inconsistent.
 - No automated tests, CI pipeline, Maven Wrapper, formatter, Docker setup, or JavaFX UI exists.